 If you’re curious about Google Ads and want to see if they might be a financially feasible option for you, give us a call.
 We can take a look at your market and competition, and figure out if it’s something that would work with your budget.

 Google Local Service Ads are ads that show up even above traditional PPC ads, but they’re not fully rolled out to every market and every industry.
 They’re also a little bit different from traditional ads.

 These feature a “Google Guarantee” badge, and Google has also tested a “booked X times near you” feature.
 The point of both is to encourage people to feel confident in choosing the business, because they know 1.)
 Google vouches for the business 2.)
 Everyone else is doing it.

-While Google Local Service Ads are still relatively new, a lot of people are seeing great results and finding that the average cost-per-click is actually lower than that of Google Ads.
+While Google Local Service Ads are still new-ish, a lot of people are seeing great results and finding that the average cost-per-click is actually lower than that of Google Ads.
 But these ads come with additional rules as well, so be sure to get the run down before you get started.

 Organic Search Results